the-full-stack/fsdl-text-recognizer/instructions/lab6_notes.md

     - Show what it does (marks the commit)
     - Push a commit that makes it fail
     - Push another commit that makes it pass
-    - [ ] would be nice to compare evaluation against past performance: maybe upload to S3?

 - Live-code the Flask web app, explaining what's going on
 - At the end, should be able to CURL the app running locally with a GET request and a POST request